-Want to know what Cincinnati's Lower West End looked like in the late-1800s and early-1900s?
-Check out "Urban Renewal in the West End", an ArcGIS StoryMap made by founding director, Deqah Hussein-Wetzel, and learn about how 1940s public housing projects and 1960s expressway projects displaced hundreds of thousands of Black families in Cincinnati's urban core.
+Ever want to know what Cincinnati's Lower West End looked like before I-75 was built?
+Then check out this ArcGIS StoryMap made by founding director, Deqah Hussein-Wetzel to learn about how 1940s public housing projects and 1960s expressway projects displaced hundreds of thousands of Black families in the Lower West End.

 The Ohio State Historic Preservation Office's Ohio Modern historic contexts serve as important public history materials.
 This Social and Political Welfare section of the Cleveland, Ohio context explains the impacts World War II and urban renewal had on the African Americans population in Cleveland.